itsagongshow/url-shortener/README.md

 ```
 curl -XGET https://4373rw3nwk.execute-api.ca-central-1.amazonaws.com/prod/t/zZSFx8SpLqvyvLD
 ```
-And will also redirect you to the original URL if used in a browser.
+And will also redirect you to the original URL if link is used in a browser.

 Output
 ```